Doctoral (Ph.D.) Degree

 The department has additional financial support available for a qualified Ph.D. student interested in tobacco policy research.
 Access the Predoctoral_Research_Fellowships_Informationfor more detailed information.

-Our students have obtained tenure-track faculty positions at major research universities such as Auburn University, Boston University, the University of Alabama, the University of Kentucky, the University of Nebraska, the University of Pittsburgh, and the University of South Carolina and non-tenure-track research positions at Duke University, the University of California-Berkeley, the University of California-Los Angeles, the University of North Carolina-Chapel Hill, the University of Pennsylvania, and Virginia Commonwealth University.
+Our students have obtained tenure-track faculty positions at major research universities such as Auburn University, Boston University, the University of Alabama, the University of Kentucky, the University of Nebraska, the University of Nevada at Las Vegas, the University of Pittsburgh, and the University of South Carolina and non-tenure-track research positions at Duke University, the University of California-Berkeley, the University of California-Los Angeles, the University of North Carolina-Chapel Hill, the University of Pennsylvania, and Virginia Commonwealth University.
 Others have opted for private research organizations, such as RAND and RTI, while still others have found employment at government agencies, such as the Centers for Medicare and Medicaid Services and the Department of Health and Human Services, or with private sector firms such as Merck and the Henry Ford Health System.

 “The PhD program at Penn State has prepared me with numerous opportunities to develop my skills as a health services researcher.
 The coursework and research experience has been outstanding, and I am confident this program has prepared me for the next phase in my career.”